-A pdf version of the 2015-16 Fact Book, and of the prior Fact Books, may be found on the JCU Institutional Effectiveness web page at http://sites.jcu.edu/institutionaleffectiveness/.
+A pdf version of the 2016-17 Fact Book, along with prior Fact Book editions, can be found on the JCU Institutional Effectiveness web page at http://sites.jcu.edu/institutionaleffectiveness/.

-Shannon Kahle, Ph.D.
-Coordinator for Institutional Research
+Cynthia Schwartz, MLIS Coordinator for Institutional Research

 Nicholas Santilli, Ph.D.
 Associate Provost for Accreditation and Institutional Effectiveness Professor of Psychological Science